MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-delete.md

 # Deleting diagnostics data

 Data Subject Requests (DSRs) to be forgotten must be serviced within 30 days.
-App Center diagnostics retains raw data for 90 days by default.
+App Center Diagnostics retains raw data for 90 days by default.
 You can adjust your retention settings in the App Center portal and [application programming interface](../api-docs/index.md) (API).
 This documentation is a guide on the steps you must follow if a Data Subject Request for delete comes in and your retention setting is higher than 28 days.

 There are two possible starting points: